sonu9989/ESTS/README.md

 # ESTS
-Estimator of Subsidence Trend and Seasonality (ESTS) is an open-source integrated framework and model that combines Seasonality and trend decomposition (STD),  Geographically Weighted Regression (GWR) & Random Forest (RF) for identifying and estimating the trend and seasonality in subsidence by only using groundwater (hydraulic head) observations as input variable.
+Estimator of Subsidence Trend and Seasonality (ESTS) is an open-source integrated framework and model that combines Seasonality and trend decomposition (STD),  Geographically Weighted Regression (GWR) & Random Forest (RF) models for identifying and estimating the trend and seasonality in subsidence by only using groundwater (hydraulic head) observations as input variable.

 ## 1. Seasonality and trend decomposition (STD) of subsidence (s) and groundwater (h)
 **Decomposition.py**: - Conducts Time series decomposition of original hydraulic head (h) & deformation (s) time series dataset using Seasonal-Trend Decomposition Procedure Based on Loess (STL).
 Furthermore this code also computes the Relative Importance (RI) of each decomposed components i.e., Trend, Seasonality, and Residue.